georgemuriithi/tesla-stock-price-pred/README.md

 - `learning_rate=0.002`
 - `num_epochs=8000`

-***GPU** is leveraged.*
+***GPU** was leveraged.*

-Results (**Mean Squared Error**):
+**MSE (Mean Squared Error)** results:

 - Training and Validation: **35.028627722561374**
 - Training: **0.11838243676105603**
 - Validation: **138.12294583219045**

 ### Conclusion
-As we can see from the Mean Squared Error results of Prediction With and Without Sentiment Scores, adding the Sentiment Scores of tweets as a feature in the LSTM model improves its prediction accuracy.
+From the MSE results of Prediction Without and With Sentiment Scores, it was clear that adding the daily average sentiment scores of tweets as a feature in the LSTM model improved its prediction accuracy.